 The Air and Space Museum Planetarium is closed until 2022.
 The IMAX Theater, Observatory, tours, and educational programs will be on hold until further notice.

 A stellar DC Cool experience

 Look through the lens of a high-powered telescope and watch as celestial bodies come into focus.
 Held on select evenings throughout the year, nighttime stargazing at the National Air and Space Museum’s Public Observatory brings out volunteer experts (many of whom share their personal telescopes), families and couples.
 You might look through three telescopes, each focused on a different point in the sky.

 Reimagining the Air and Space Museum

 As one of the most-visited museums in the world, the Air and Space Museum has consistently welcomed more than six million visitors annually.
-With that in mind, the Smithsonian will begin a major construction project starting in fall 2018 to enhance the visitor experience and protect the museum’s collection.
+With that in mind, the Smithsonian has started a major construction project to enhance the visitor experience and protect the museum’s collection.
 All 23 galleries and spaces will be transformed and more than 1,400 new artifacts will be displayed upon completion of the project, which is expected to last seven years.
 The museum will remain open for the duration of the project, although certain parts of the collection will be transferred to the Steven F. Udvar-Hazy Center in Chantilly, Va.